-When it comes to consignment shops some are better than others and I differentiate based on the type of goods (low vs high end) that they carry.
+When it comes to consignment shops some are better than others and I differentiate based on the type of goods (low vs high end) they carry.
 Each have their specialties and some are simply more organized.
-Also some of the chains, vary from store to store.
+The chains tend to vary from store to store.

 Here are a few of my Boston favorites:

-Top brands that I’ve found include: Lucky, Michael Kors, French Connection, J. Crew, Forever 21, Ralph Lauren, J. Brand, H&M, among others.
+Top brands that I’ve found include Lucky, French Connection, J. Crew, Frye, J. Brand, Gap, among others.

 One thing to note is that you have to bring your own bag, or you can pay .50 cents to buy a nice re-usable bag.